-In the US in 2020, the DOE awarded \$160 million to X-energy and TerraPower through their 'Advanced Reactor Demonstration Program'.
+In the US in 2020, the DOE awarded US\$160 million to X-energy and TerraPower through their 'Advanced Reactor Demonstration Program'.
 There is the potential for billions more in further funding, and projects completion dates are expected to be around 2027.
-The DOE intends to invest about \$3.2bn over the next seven years into advanced nuclear.
+The DOE intends to invest about US\$3.2 billion over the next seven years into advanced nuclear.

 NuScale is the first and only publicly traded pure play on next generation nuclear reactors.
-The company currently has the only NRC approval for a Small Modular Reactor (SMR).
-Having a publicly listed vehicle purely focused on the development of these reactors makes the promise of nuclear 2.0 much more real.
+It currently has the only NRC approval for an SMR.
 NuScale aims to deliver its first SMR in the US by 2029.